Nikolaj-dev/my-diary/README.md

 # my-diary
- "FastNote" is an online diary with authentication system.
+ "FastNote" is an online diary with an authentication system.